 Are you a landlord with frustrating tenants?
 You’re not alone.
 Many landlords find out the hard way that they have frustrating tenants in one of their rental properties.
-In this article, we’re sharing 4 ways to deal with a frustrating tenant in Metro Atlanta and in the 30008 zip code.
+In this article, we’re sharing 4 ways to deal with a frustrating tenant in Atlanta and in the 30008 zip code.

 If you own a rental property, sooner or later you’re going to deal with a frustrating tenant in one of your properties.
 Maybe they trashed the property, maybe they never pay rent on time, maybe there are too many people living there, maybe they just call you for every little thing.
 No matter what the situation, tenants like that will eventually rent your property.
-Here are 4 ways to deal with a frustrating tenant in Metro Atlanta when it happens it to you.
+Here are 4 ways to deal with a frustrating tenant in Atlanta when it happens it to you.